cloudposse/atmos/README.md

   - [ue2-prod.yaml](example/config/ue2-prod.yaml) - configurations (Terraform and helmfile variables) for the environment `ue2` and stage `prod`
   - [ue2-globals.yaml](example/config/ue2-globals.yaml) - global settings for the environment `ue2` (e.g. `namespace`, `region`, `environment`)

-Each configuration file for environment/stage has a predefined format:
+Each configuration file for an environment/stage has a predefined format:

 ```yaml
 projects: